davidsimowitz/FSND-Logs-Analysis-Project/README.md

-FSND - Logs Analysis Project
+Logs Analysis
 =================================

 Udacity - Full Stack Web Developer Nanodegree
 ---------------------------------------------
-Logs Analysis Project
+P3: Logs Analysis

 Build an internal reporting tool that will use information from a newspaper site's database to discover what kind of articles the newspaper site's readers like.